Medicare Questions & Answers: Coverage

 Does Medicare cover eye exams, or are seniors left paying too much?

-While Original Medicare (Parts A & B) doesn't cover routine eye exams for glasses or contact lenses, it does cover certain exams and treatments for medically necessary conditions like cataracts, glaucoma, and diabetic retinopathy.
-Medicare Advantage plans, which are an alternative to Original Medicare, often include vision coverage, including eye exams.
+Original Medicare (Parts A and B) doesn't cover routine eye exams for glasses or contact lenses, it does cover certain eye exams and treatments related to specific conditions like glaucoma, diabetic eye disease, and macular degeneration, as well as cataract surgery.
+Some Medicare Advantage plans do however give the extra benefit of eye exams and glasses.

 Answered by Sean Davis Medicare Insurance Agent